|PureVPN & PIA|

 Private Internet Access is also not the best VPN for Netflix, as it is constantly getting blocked in my tests:

 Generally speaking, I do not consider either of these VPNs to be very good for streaming.
-Check out these best VPNs for streaming to see some alternatives.
+However, at least PureVPN gets through to Netflix, even though it had buffering problems.

 Conclusion: PIA wins (but there are better alternatives)